 Honors Project to Special Studies

-A student can convert an unsuccessful honors thesis/project to a special studies; there is no specific deadline for this except that it must be before the work is submitted to the adviser for final review.
+A student can convert an unsuccessful honors thesis/project to a special studies.
+This must be before the deadline to submit work to the thesis adviser for final editorial review, please consult the honors "Important Dates January Graduates" and "Important Dates May Graduates" for this deadline.
 If it is obvious that the work is not going well, the earlier this decision can be made, the better it is for all parties.
-To do this, the student must fill out an add/drop form with the appropriate signatures and a special studies form.
-These forms are submitted directly to the senior class dean, not to the registrar.
+The student should email firstname.lastname@example.org for the instructions and to obtain the special studies form/s to complete and submit with the appropriate signatures.
+These forms are submitted directly to email@example.com, not to the registrar.

-A student who drops her honors project early in the semester is under no obligation to continue her work by enrolling in a special studies; she may if she wishes.
-(Notification of the drop needs to be emailed to email@example.com so that senior class dean is aware the student is no longer pursuing honors.)
+A student who drops their honors project early in the semester is under no obligation to continue their work by enrolling in a special studies; students may, if they wish.
+Notification of the drop needs to be emailed to firstname.lastname@example.org so that senior class dean is aware the student is no longer pursuing honors.

-If your department has a 6-credit thesis/project option, check on the amount of credits the senior will need to complete her degree (128).
-Many students have extra credit and can readily convert from a 6-credit honors thesis to a 4-credit special studies, but if your student needs all 6 credits, she must convert her project to two special studies (there are no 6-credit special studies courses).
-These may be divided in whichever way seems appropriate (3 credits each, a 2-credit special studies plus a 4-credit one, etc.) if the department allows for a variable credit special studies.
+If your department has a 6-credit thesis/project option, check on the amount of credits the student will need to complete their degree (128).
+Many students have extra credit and can readily convert from a 6-credit honors thesis to a 4-credit special studies, but if your student needs all 6 credits, they must convert their project to two special studies (there are no 6-credit special studies).
+These may be divided in whichever way seems appropriate (3 credits each, a 2-credit special studies plus a 4-credit one, etc.) but only if the department allows for a variable credit special studies.
 If the only option listed in the catalog is 4 credits, then the student must enroll in a 4-credit special studies and find the other 2 credits elsewhere.

 Special Studies to Honors Project

-A student who upgrades a special studies to a thesis/project will have one semester of the thesis/project course on record in the semester in which she is officially enrolled as an honors student.
+A student who upgrades a special studies to a thesis/project will have one semester of the thesis/project course on record in the semester in which they are officially enrolled as an honors student.
 There is no change to the first-semester special studies or seminar.
 The first-semester grade for the special studies is factored in as part of the GPA in the major.